aaronwht/node-without-express/README.md

 This project defaults to using raw Node.js without Express.

-# Deploy to AWS Elastic Beanstalk with Node.js & MongoDB

-### This project is for use on AWS Elastic Beanstalk.

 [Contact me](https://www.aaronwht.com/contact-me) if you run into problems with this code.

 Instructions to run the app: